-Michelle Carter sentenced for texts urging suicide of Conrad Roy - BBC News
+US woman jailed for texts urging suicide

 "I want him to be proud of me and how I am handling everything - I am trying to be there for his sisters in all of my pain we will carry with us for eternity," it said.

-Mr Roy's sister, Camden Roy, testified that she was "haunted" by the realisation that she would never attend her brother's wedding or be an aunt to his children.
+Mr Roy's sister, Camdyn Roy, testified that she was "haunted" by the realisation that she would never attend her brother's wedding or be an aunt to his children.

 "Not having that one person I've been with every day since birth is a pain I'll always keep with me for the rest of my life," she said.